rombrew/phobia/doc/MachineProbe.md

 ```

 To identify `lambda` you have to run the machine.
 Also the rotor should rotate
-at significant speed.
-We do a forced initial spinup to reach this condition.
+at significant speed to get enough BEMF voltage.
+We do a forced initial spinup
+to reach this condition.

 	(pmc) pm_probe_spinup

 If the procedure fails to spinup the machine try to adjust forced control
 parameters.

-To get more accurate flux linkage estimate you can run the machine at high
+To get a more accurate flux linkage estimate you can run the machine at high
-speed and request lambda probe manually.
+speed and request lambda probing manually.
 Do not load the machine.

 	(pmc) pm_fsm_startup
 	(pmc) reg pm.s_setpoint_rpm <rpm>